The Human Truth Foundation

 q=191.

-Nigeria is positioned 41st in the world regarding the prevalence of overweight adults.
+Nigeria comes 41st in the world when it comes to the prevalence of overweight adults.

 About one third of the global population is overweight or obese29.
 Most Western countries are facing an obesity epidemic.
 Our cultures are having to change to compensate for widespread ill-health.
 It is costing our health systems a massive amount of money, and is having negative effects on national economies.
 The situation has persisted for a suitable length of time for our very perceptions to change; opinions on "normal weights" for people and "average sizes" for clothes has shot up30.
 Over 2 in 3 adults in the UK are overweight30 and this costs the NHS £5.1 billion per year31 and "costs Britain's economy £47bn a year; more than war, terrorism or armed violence"32.
 We are forgetting how to be healthy.